 From 2017 to 2018, Mairis Briedis held the WBC cruiserweight title.

-In 2018, parliamentary election pro-Russian Harmony was again the biggest party securing 23 out of 100 seats.
+In 2018, the pro-Russian Harmony was again the biggest party securing 23 out of 100 seats in the parliamentary election.

-In late 2018, the National Archives of Latvia released a full alphabetical index of individuals recruited by the Soviet KGB.
+In late 2018, the National Archives of Latvia released a full alphabetical index of approximately 10,000 individuals recruited as agents or informants by the Soviet KGB.

 In January 2019, Latvia got a government led by new Prime Minister Krisjanis Karins of the centre-right New Unity.

-2019 was the warmest year in the history of weather observation in Latvia with an average temperature +8.1 °C higher.
+In 2019, Latvia experienced its warmest year in the history of weather observation, with an average temperature +8.1 °C higher.

 In 2019, Mairis Briedis held the WBO cruiserweight title.

-Starting in 2019, Latvia hosts the inaugural Riga Jurmala Music Festival, featuring world-famous orchestras and conductors.
+Starting in 2019 Latvia hosts the inaugural Riga Jurmala Music Festival, a new festival in which world-famous orchestras and conductors perform across four weekends during the summer.

 By 2020, the Latvian government aimed to spend 1.5% of GDP on research and development, with half of the investments coming from the private sector.